mr-mapache/py-msgbus/README.md

     return service.handle(query.type, query.parameters)
 ```

+You just created a powerful event-driven system with minimal effort.
+Finally let's say you want to expose your service with FastAPI.
-And that's it.
-In just two endpoints you can have a whole interchangeable service layer exposed with as many handlers as you want Asyncio support comming soon.
-Just override the service later with the one you create with pymsgbus.
+Create a transport layer completely decoupled from your business logic, and override the service with the one you created.

 ## License